neijrr/nextcloud_passwords_handbook_ru/Users/F.A.Q.md

 The second main factor is the administrator of your Nextcloud instance.

 Any security issues in Nextcloud, other Nextcloud apps and the server in general is also a security issue for the Passwords app.
-So in order to keep your passwords safe, your server administrator has to keep the server safe.
+To keep your passwords safe, your server administrator has to keep the server safe.

-A bad administrator could also manipulate Nextcloud in a way to steal your passwords even when client side encryption is enabled.
+A bad administrator could also manipulate Nextcloud in a way to steal your passwords even when end to end encryption is enabled.
-So you will have to trust your administrator to keep the server safe.
+You should be able to trust your administrator to respect your privacy rights and keep your data safe.